hawtio/website/src/docs/get-started.md

     org.ops4j.pax.url.mvn.settings=C:/Program Files/MyStuff/apache-maven-3.0.5/conf/settings.xml

 WildFly / Karaf will then use your [maven HTTP proxy settings](http://maven.apache.org/guides/mini/guide-proxies.html) from your **~/.m2/settings.xml** to connect to the maven repositories listed in **etc/org.ops4j.pax.url.mvn.cfg** to download artifacts.

-### Enable JMX on Jetty 8.x

-If you are using Jetty 8.x then JMX may not be enabled by default, so make sure the following line is not commented out in **jetty-distribution/start.ini** (you may have to uncomment it to enable JMX).

-    etc/jetty-jmx.xml

-<a name="embedded"></a>

 ## Using Hawtio embedded in a Java application